Musical bow: History

 There is speculation that the hunting bow may have been used as a musical instrument from as early as circa 13,000 B.C.
 Henri Breuil surveyed the Trois Frères in France caves and made an engraving that attempted to reproduce a c.
 13,000 B.C. cave painting into a black-and-white lithograph engraving.
 His engraving showed a mysterious figure, a "man camouflaged to resemble a bison," in the midst of a mass of herd-animals, "herding the beasts and playing the musical bow."
 The artwork is confused, and those who are trying to reproduce the art in color have had to work to bring out legible images.
 One interpretation of the "magician-hunter" image considers his hunting-bow to be a musical bow, used as a single-stringed musical instrument.

-Whether the bow in the cave illustration is a musical instrument or the hunting tool in a paleolithic hunt, musicologists have considered whether the bow could be a possible relative or ancestor to the chordophone: the lute, lyre, harp, and zither family.
+Whether the bow in the cave illustration is a musical instrument or the hunting tool in a Paleolithic hunt, musicologists have considered whether the bow could be a possible relative or ancestor to the chordophone: the lute, lyre, harp, and zither family.
 Curt Sachs said that there was good reason not to consider hunters' bows as likely musical bows.
 One reason was that the oldest known musical bows were 10 feet long, useless for hunting, and that "musical bows were not associated with hunters' beliefs and ceremonies."
 Sachs considered the musical bows important, however.
 He pointed out that the name for the Greek lute, pandura was likely derived from pan-tur, a Sumerian word meaning "small bow."
 He considered this evidence in support of the theory that the musical bow was ancestral to the pierced lute.

 The bows used for music required a resonator, a hollowed object like a bowl, a gourd, or a musician's mouth, in order to produce audible sound.
 Although the musical bow could be manipulated to produce more than one tone, instruments were developed from it that used one note per string.
 Since each string played a single note, adding strings added new notes for instrument families such as bow harps, harps, and lyres.
 In turn, this led to being able to play dyads and chords.
 Another innovation occurred when the bow harp was straightened out and a bridge used to lift the strings off the stick-neck, creating the lute.

-Ravanahatha is also one of the oldest string instrument played with a bow written in 5000 years old Indian Epic Ramayana.

 Musical bows are still used in a number of cultures today.
 It can be found as far south as Eswatini, and as far east as eastern Africa, Madagascar, and Réunion. and also outside of Africa, as in the case of berimbau, malunga (derivations of the African musical bow) or the Appalachian mouth-bow.